mobizt/ReadyMail/README.md

 **Host/Domain or Public IP**

-User should provides the host name or you public IPv4 or IPv6 to the third parameter of `SMTPClient::connect()` function.
+User should provides the host name or his public IPv4 or IPv6 to the third parameter of `SMTPClient::connect()` function.

 This information is the part of `EHLO/HELO` SMTP command to identify the client system to prevent connection rejection.